JesusSierralaya/loneliness_covid/README.md

 # Directory organization

-## dat

-Where we will keep the database

-## images

-Where we will keep the images of the tables and figures to generate the report to be delivered

 ## notebooks

-Where we test o explore things not contemplated in the analysis plan
+Where we test, explore or explain things not contemplated in the analysis plan.

 ## throughput

-Is where the intermediate analyzes are made to obtain the main results
+Is where the intermediate analyzes are made to obtain the main results.
+Today August 24, 2001, the files are run (in output) in the following order:

+1. `reliability.R`
+2. `import_clean.R`
+3. `descriptives.R`
+4. `graphs.R`
+5. `multivariate.R`

 ## output